+Why did I fit polyurethane engine mounts?
+Many reasons.
 The flex in the drive train has long been an issue.
 Very soft engagement of the clutch, massive amount of wheel hop in slippery conditions or during committed standing starts.
 Another problem has also been the cracking open of the exhaust manifold joint where it goes from 4-2.
 This is probably down to the engine moving so much and the fact that the aftermarket manifold only has a small spiral connector.

-Primera P11 GT/G20 Engine Mounts
+Primera P11 GT/G20 – Polyurethane Engine Mounts

-The smoothness can also be felt when you are in stop start traffic where you are in-between slowing down with the engine and giving the engine a little bit of gas.
+The smoothness can also be felt when you are in stop start traffic, where you are in-between slowing down with the engine and giving the engine a little bit of gas.
 Before there was a bit of kangarooing going on, this is all but eliminated now.

 At 4000rpm and above the vibration inside the car is much much more noticeable.
 To the point of being unpleasant.
 This is the worst aspect of the change so far.

-For those who want to keep the civility but want to get a bit more tightness in the drive line we would say changing either the front or the rear bush on their own would be enough to get the effect you want.
+For those who want to keep the civility but want to get a bit more tightness in the drive line I would say changing either the front or the rear bush on their own would be enough to get the effect you want.

-As a side note we have just wired in an AEM Fuel Ignition Controller (FIC), the 8 channel version for its boost control feature.
-Considering we are running a standard SR20DE ECU from a P11 GT the mixtures at cruise are almost exactly 14.7.
+As a side note I have just wired in an AEM Fuel Ignition Controller (FIC), the 8 channel version for its boost control feature.
+Considering we are running a standard SR20DE ECU from a P11 GT, the mixtures at cruise are almost exactly 14.7.
 We will be tuning the FIC over the coming months to see if we can increase the already good fuel economy and also get a bit more power.